AdamTovatt/edaf05/exam/study_guide.md

 - List: Less space, better for sparse graphs
 - Choose based on graph density and operations needed

+### Bipartite Graphs
+- A graph whose vertices can be divided into two sets
+- No edges between vertices in the same set
+- Applications:
+  * Matching problems
+  * Resource allocation
+  * Job assignments
+- How to check if a graph is bipartite:
+  * Use BFS or DFS with two colors
+  * Color each vertex opposite to its neighbors
+  * If we can't do this, graph isn't bipartite
+  * Time complexity: O(V + E)

 ### Depth First Search (DFS)
 - Explores as far as possible along each branch before backtracking
 - Uses a stack (either explicitly or through recursion):